ossunited/opensource-template/GOVERNANCE.md

 - Ensure the project adheres to its goals and guidelines
 - Participate in discussions and decision-making processes

-### Core Team
+### Community Force

-The Core Team consists of senior maintainers who have demonstrated a long-term commitment to the project.
+The Community Force consists of senior maintainers who have demonstrated a long-term commitment to the project.
 They are responsible for setting the strategic direction of the project and making high-level decisions.
 The Core Team has the authority to:

 - Approve new maintainers
 - Make decisions on project direction and scope